 Jan 15 2020 - There is no scientific foundation for claiming poor animal welfare in the Swedish mink production, and Minister for Rural Affairs Jennie Nilsson has consequently rejected a ban on fur farming in Sweden.
 In a debate in the Swedish parliament today the Minister referred to the scientific recommendations of the Swedish Board of Agriculture, published in January 2018.
-This work was commissioned with the exact purpose of scrutinising the mink production for animal welfare issues, and point to new legislation if needed.
-The Swedish Board of Agriculture did not find reason to suggest new legislation on basis of a scientific review of the current literature.
-Instead the Board of Agriculture pointed out the improved animal welfare performance in the Swedish mink production since 2012, which has been fuelled by the Swedish fur farmers' own, voluntary health scheme.
+This work was commissioned with the exact purpose of scrutinising the mink production for animal welfare issues and point to new legislation if needed.
+The Swedish Board of Agriculture did not find a reason to suggest new legislation on the basis of a scientific review of the current literature.
+Instead, the Board of Agriculture pointed out the improved animal welfare performance in the Swedish mink production since 2012, which has been fuelled by the Swedish fur farmers' own, voluntary health scheme.
 The industry initiative was also highlighted by the Minister, who stressed the scientific basis of the 2018 recommendations, as well as the importance of legislation based on scientific knowledge: "The Board of Agriculture relied on the Scientific Committee.
-As a responsible minister this is an incredibly important tool in such [animal welfare] contexts.
-I think it is important to make decisions, that to the extent possible are based on scientific facts," she said.
-Other relevant welfare issue were likewise scrutinised by the Swedish experts.
+As a responsible minister, this is an incredibly important tool in such [animal welfare] contexts.
+I think it is important to make decisions, that to the extent possible is based on scientific facts," she said.
+Other relevant welfare issues were likewise scrutinised by the Swedish experts.
 The 2018 study established that the farmed mink is domesticated and cannot be compared to its wild counterpart.
-Likewise the study established that swimming water is not an essential need for farmed mink, and found the appearance of stereotypical behavior is at a very low level, which furthermore cannot be associated with herds, but only individuals.
+Likewise, the study established that swimming water is not an essential need for farmed mink, and found the appearance of stereotypical behaviour is at a very low level, which furthermore cannot be associated with herds, but only individuals.
 It was further noted that more research is desirable, and the option to utilise the European-wide WelFur programme, that is based on the principles of the European Commission's Welfare Quality programme, for future welfare improvements in the Swedish fur production.

 Jan 10 2020 - The opening remarks will be delivered by Fur Europe's CEO Mette Lykke Nielsen, when Brussels media Politico hosts a panel debate on sustainability in the fashion industry during the 'This is Fur' event 22 January.
 Politico's Spotlight “Achieving Sustainability in the Fashion Industry: what’s the way forward?” will take place inside the European Parliament: "Clothes contribute more to climate change than international flights and shipping combined, and the problem is getting worse.
 Falling prices and the rise of fast fashion have led to growing demand and a tendency to see clothing as disposable.
 As Europeans’ wardrobes are getting bigger, so is the sector’s environmental footprint," the event description reads.
-Among the subjects of the panel debate are potential legislative plans to reduce the fashion industry's environmental impact, current linear business models, how to get consumers to buy less, but better clothing, longevity and so on.
-Fur Europe is partner of the event because of the subject's alignment with both values and policies in the fur sector: "Well, natural fur is the very symbol of slow fashion, and today's clear-cut consensus is that longer active clothing life is the most effective way to improve sustainability in fashion.
+Among the subjects of the panel, the debate will look at potential legislative plans to reduce the fashion industry's environmental impact, current linear business models, how to get consumers to buy less, but better clothing, longevity and so on.
+Fur Europe is a partner of the event because of the subject's alignment with both values and policies in the fur sector: "Well, natural fur is the very symbol of slow fashion, and today's clear-cut consensus is that longer active clothing life is the most effective way to improve sustainability in fashion.
 No garment compares to natural fur when it comes to longevity, and it is a huge environmental advantage when you can distribute a product's footprint over a long time.
 So Politico's debate hits a tune with us in the fur community.
 We always involve ourselves in the societal debates we have stakes in," Mette Lykke Nielsen said.
 The interest for the fashion debate has been very big, and there are no more seats available.

 The European Fashion Industry buys WelFur Certified pelts